 Screenshots

-Add screenshot near the translation you are working on for easier and faster translation key localization.
-Project owners and project admins have the ability to add or delete screenshots, while translators can only view them.
+Add a screenshot near the translation you are working on for easier and faster translation key localization.
+Project owners and project admins can add or delete screenshots, while translators can only view them.

 For the Table View, you can enable the Show screenshot column option in the editor settings.
 This will display screenshots adjacent to the respective translation key.